chilleco/tgreports/docs/TGREPORTS GUIDE.md

 ```bash
 pip install tgreports
 ```
-Also install its dependency `tgio` if your environment does not resolve it automatically.
+Also install its dependencies `tgio` and `loguru` if your environment does not resolve them automatically.

 ## Quick start
 ```python